electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/drivetrain/motor/_index.md

 ---
 title: Audi Q4 e-tron motor
 linktitle: Motor
-description: Audi Q4 e-tron has 3 different motor configurations.
+description: Audi Q4 e-tron has 4 different motor configurations.
 weight: 6
 ---

 The Audi Q4 e-tron and the Q4 Sportback e-tron include a wide range of drives – from the city cruiser to the powerful quattro.
 They are being launched on the European markets with two different battery sizes and three motor line-ups.
 In the Q4 35 e-tron and Q4 40 e-tron a permanently excited synchronous machine (PSM) on the rear wheels provides the drive – these two models, along with the R8 V10 RWD high-performance sports car, are the only series-production Audi models with purely rear-wheel drive.
-The Q4 50 e-tron quattro as the sporty top model uses two electric motors for its electric all-wheel drive.
+The Q4 45 e-tron and the Q4 50 e-tron quattro as the sporty top model uses two electric motors for its electric all-wheel drive.

 ## Entry-level model: the Q4 35 e-tron